 Fortunately, Climb only performs a hard credit pull once a loan is funded, so you can submit an application with no impact to your credit score!
 This way, you can check what your payments will look like without making any commitment.

 There are two key things you’ll want to keep in mind before taking out a loan.
 Most loans come with an interest rate, so you’ll ultimately pay more than the tuition amount.
 And for private loans, your credit will also be pulled, so your credit score may be impacted.
-Remember, most private lenders pull credit upon application, but Climb only does a hard pull after the loan is funded, so you have the opportunity to apply with multiple co-borrowers to get the best rate.
+Remember, most private lenders pull credit upon application, but Climb only does a hard pull after the loan is funded, so you have the opportunity to apply with multiple co-borrowers to compare rates.

 - Payments are laid out over the course of the loan term, so you know exactly how much you’ll pay each month — no surprises.